 - $ 10 drop-in fee (first visit is free!)

-Fees should be paid by check made out to “Richmond Swims”, and sent to the attention of the Club Registrar at P.O.
+Or pay by check, made out to “Richmond Swims”, sent to the attention of the Club Registrar at P.O.
 Box 70952, Richmond, CA 94807.
-Punch card and drop-in fees should be paid to the coach at the Plunge during a scheduled workout.
-Or, please use our new online store:

 Carol has helped swimmers of all ages and levels reach their goals in fitness and competition through masters, high school and age group swimming.
 She swam competitively during her high school years in Kingston, Jamaica and returned to the pool in 2004 when her three children began swimming year-round with BEAR, a USA-Swim team.
 For several years, Carol swam with Walnut Creek Masters, mentored by their coaching staff.
 As a USA-S Level II and ASCA Level III coach, she is especially proud of the accomplishments of each athlete as they progress to swims they had never dreamt possible.
 “Better everyday” is a reality with Carol in coaching, teaching, personal swims, life as a cook, mom and wife.